anhhoangdev/genai-data-platform-assessment/docs/prompt_logs/A02/report_A02_prompt.md

 >    * Dask dashboard access (Component Gateway, private only).
 >    * GCP Monitoring & Logging integration.
 >    * Alerting on job failures, cluster provisioning errors, and resource saturation.

-want me to wrap the other prompt sections the same way?